Mosqueiro: (Chapel of the Sacred Heart of Jesus)

 The Capelinha do Sagrado Coração de Jesus, located on the plaza Chapéu Virado, was constructed by Guilherme Augusto de Miranda Filho in fulfillment of a promise he made to God while ill on the island, in exchange for the return of his health.
 The chapel was dedicated on December 17, 1909, by the acting archbishop of Belém.
 On the second Sunday in December, the chapel holds a special observation for the patron saint of the people of Mosqueiro.

 Villa Porto Franco

 Located on the plaza Chapéu Virado, the neoclassical Villa Porto Franco was once home to Portuguese artist José Franco.

 Sebastião Rabelo de Oliveira Bridge

 The Sebastião Rabelo de Oliveira Bridge, at a length of 1430 m, connects Mosqueiro with the mainland.
 The bridge was inaugurated on January 12, 1976, with Brazilian president Ernesto Geisel in attendance.

 (Mosqueiro Island Municipal Park)

 Since 1988, 190 ha of the island have been set aside as a municipal park by the city of Belém, which is seeking to promote ecotourism.
 The park includes 3 km of trails.
 The Brazilian Ministry of the Environment has approved an investment of R$200,000 (approximately US$90,000 as of 2014) in physical infrastructure, including a pier, administrative building, and research center.

+Neighbourhoods

+Formally part of the city of Belém, Mosqueiro is administratively divided into the following neighbourhoods (bairros):